-Our research suggests a different explanation: healthier adolescents become more educated.
+Our research highlights a different explanation: healthier adolescents become more educated.
 Among 15-year-olds, those who will later finish high school and college already rate their health better than those who will drop out.
 This accounts for nearly all of the health gap between more and less educated adults at age 31.

 - Source: Lynch, J.L. & von Hippel, P.T.
 (2016) “An education gradient in health, a health gradient in education, or a confounded gradient in both?”
 Social Science and Medicine 154:18-27. doi:10.1016/j.socscimed.2016.02.029.
 Epub Feb 23, 2016.
 Also available as SSRN working paper 2583971.

 For body mass index (BMI), we see a mix.
 29-year-olds with a bachelor’s degree have lower body mass index (BMI) than 29-year olds without.
 But about half that BMI gap was present at age 15, before anybody had a bachelor’s degree or had even finished high school.

 - See also: von Hippel, P. T., & Lynch, J.L.
 (2014).
 “Why are educated adults slim—causation or selection?”
 Social Science and Medicine 105: 131-139.
 PubMed 24524908.
 Also available as an SSRN working paper 2054843.